hyuuuukjin/OSS_TermProject/README.md

 # OSS_TermProject_Team8
 ***
 ## **About Project:**
-Detecting face through webcam, and it determines whether a person is taking a class or not.
+Detecting the face through a webcam, and determines whether the user is taking a class or not.

+After checking the presence or absence of facial recognition by webcam, check and print the attendance of the class.
+If the face is recognized on the webcam, we consider it as taking the class and print its status.
+Else if the face is not recognized on the webcam, we consider it as NOT taking the class and print its status.
 ***

 ## **Roles:**
 #### We divided into 4 parts:
 1. Get numpy array image from webcam  //최민석